humu2009/jsc3d/README.md

 ![Japanese Architecture](https://raw.github.com/humu2009/jsc3d/wiki/screenshots/wallcorner.png)

 ## Application
-The development of this project was promoted by many people who were contributing feedbacks, patches, implementations as well as ideas.
+The development of this project was promoted by many people who were contributing patches, implementations as well as feedbacks and ideas.
 And there were a dozen of serious and interesting applications utilizing this library, some of which are introduced [here](https://github.com/humu2009/jsc3d/wiki/JSC3D-in-Applications).